-There are quite a few recipes using eggs and we can talk quiches, omelets, and frittatas all day, but what about a dessert that’s so sweet and savory that you may consider eating it as a meal?
+There are quite a few recipes using eggs, and we can talk quiches, omelets, and frittatas all day.
+How about a dessert which is sweet and savory, one that can be eaten as a meal?

 - The whites of duck eggs have more protein than chicken eggs, which helps to create a higher and lighter product